 Transfer student humanities: students transferring more than six units may substitute two units in 200-level humanities courses and one additional unit from Group I or Group II for the first-year humanities requirement.
 Courses used to fulfill the humanities requirement may not be used to fulfill other college distribution requirements.

-One and one-half unit course for one year.
+Three unit yearlong course; one and one-half units per semester.
 “The humanities” referred originally to the study of texts written by human, rather than divine, hands.
 In modern education, the humanities include the study of literature, history, philosophy, religion, politics, and the arts.
 Students of the humanities consider how people have represented and reflected on the physical, social, psychological, and ideological features of their worlds.
 We investigate the various materials that form the basis of cultures and identities and that simultaneously provide key terms for their critique and transformation.
 As the only course required of all first-year students at Reed, Humanities 110 serves as the college’s foundational writing course and introduces students to the skills and habits of mind necessary for academic inquiry in their future work at Reed.
-For more information, please see the Humanities 110 information on the academics page.
+For more information, please see the Humanities 110 information on the academics page of the Reed College website.
 Lecture-conference.

-Humanities 211 - The Renaissance World and the Birth of Modernity I
+Humanities 211 - The Birth of the Modern I

 Full course for one semester.
 Beginning with the cultural and intellectual entanglements of the Christian and Islamic worlds in the Middle Ages, this course examines how Europeans’ understanding and experience of the world they inhabited were transformed between the thirteenth and sixteenth centuries.
 Through readings of authors such as Ibn Tufayl, Averroës, Dante, Machiavelli, Diaz, Luther, Rabelais, Marguerite de Navarre, and Montaigne, we will explore how the momentous social, cultural, political, religious, philosophical, literary, and artistic developments of this period—encounters with non-Christians in the Mediterranean and Atlantic worlds, the emergence of new genres in the literary and visual arts, and the social and religious upheaval of the Protestant Reformation—provoked a period of crisis and creativity that transformed the complex legacies of the ancient world.
 In particular, we will study how the reconfigured understandings of humanity’s relationship to nature, society, and the divine challenged assumptions about political, intellectual, religious, and gendered authority.
 Prerequisite: Humanities 110, sophomore standing, or consent of the instructor.
 Lecture-conference.

-Humanities 212 - The Renaissance World and the Birth of Modernity II
+Humanities 212 - The Birth of the Modern II

 Full course for one semester.
 In the wake of the political, religious, and cultural upheavals in the sixteenth and seventeenth centuries, Europeans pursued new forms of knowledge, literary and artistic expression, social and religious life, and domestic and political authority.
 In doing so, however, they also provoked new questions about the individual’s relationship to God, nature, family, and polity.
 By examining the writings of authors and artists such as Shakespeare, Teresa of Avila, Cervantes, Artemisia Gentileschi, Galileo, Descartes, Molière, Hobbes, and Milton, this course will examine topics such as the Counter-Reformation, the development of philosophical skepticism, the so-called Scientific Revolution, Mediterranean encounters with the Ottoman Empire, and the ongoing tension between absolute monarchy and constitutional government.
 Lecture-conference.